-If you identify with any part of the list given below, it's time to erase that old negative dialogue.
+If you identify with any part of the list given below, it's time to erase the old negative dialogue that consumes your mind:

 You were told you can't sing.
-Whether this statement came from a parent, teacher, friend or otherwise, it's completely rediculous and untrue.
+Whether this statement came from a parent, teacher, friend or otherwise, it's completely ridiculous and untrue.
 Still, you buy into this false belief.
 You are robbed of a lifetime of the joy of singing.

-At one time or another you witness others laughing at someone's singing voice.
-You are embarrassed and vow to never let this happen to you.
+At one time or another you witness others laughing at someone's singing You are embarrassed for them and vow to never let this happen to you.